oracle/gdk-vscode-extensions/tests/README.md

 - `npm run compile` - compile the extension itself
 - `npm run test` - execute tests.

-Check your vscode settings for `gcn.test.compartmentOCID` setting, the predefined launch configuration use it to set up the environment variable.
+Check your vscode settings for `gdk.test.compartmentOCID` setting, the predefined launch configuration use it to set up the environment variable.

 You can select 'Extension Tests' from the launch menu.
 Note that in this mode, the debugged test host **shares the extensions and settings** with the development installation.
 You need to install **all required extensions** into the development vscode.
 The recommended setup is to **disable** the extensions needed for our extensions but not needed for the development **in workspace only**, which affects the development environment.
 You must install extensions **from your local build**, or the CI in order to get newest fixes and features into the development environment.
 The tested instance will use a different workspace, and will default to enabled state for these extensions.